Science-o-matic/jellyrisk_forecaster/INSTALL.md

 	install.packages('rgdal')

-To run the scripts, please set the environment variables CARTODB_API_KEY and CARTODB_DOMAIN.
-(Hint: Use virtualenv's postactivate and postdeactivate hooks.)
+To run the scripts, please set the environment variable JELLYRISK_SETTINGS_MODULE pointing to an accessible Python module with all the settings set:
+ * CARTODB_API_KEY
+ * CARTODB_DOMAIN
+ * Any celery-related config var. `app.config_from_object(JELLYRISK_SETTINGS_MODULE)' will be invoked.

+Hint: Use virtualenv's postactivate and postdeactivate hooks.

 Package to read netCDF files